ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Provinces, Towns, Villages, and Outposts

 Villages are the main urban unit, and they are scattered around the confederacy, clustering near geographical features like rivers and major crossroads.
 A town is simply a large village:  It will have more resources available to players, and a much larger exurban population.
-The largest towns (they're not quite cities, as they're not fortified) tend to be composed of several smaller towns that have congealed into a single urban mass.
+The largest towns tend to be composed of several smaller towns that have congealed into a single urban mass.

 Each town or village has the things the players will expect: a general store, an inn, maybe a few other stores, a common house (inn, tavern, and stables), and local government offices.
 A larger town might have multiple of each.
 Most villages have a weekly market (daily for towns) where local farmers send their harvests or goods to sell.
 There will also be other buildings, shops, houses, and so on.

 The commoners live in farm houses proximal to their home villages, with their farmlands, pastures, and orchards surrounding their homes.
 Artisans, craftsmen, and merchants will usually live in the village or town directly.

-In addition to towns and villages, there are outposts scattered around the country, similar to stables in Breath of the Wild.
+In addition to towns and villages, there are outposts scattered around the confederacy, similar to stables in Breath of the Wild.
 An outpost usually only has an inn (including a stable), and sometimes a small general store.
 They all fall on trade routes and frequently traveled roads, and rely on a steady stream of merchants, transporters, and travelers for both their goods and income.
 These provide a safe place for the PCs to take long rests and recuperate, and occasionally use as a home base.
 They will also be a good place for the PCs to meet up with NPCs, such as merchants or other travelers.

 Travel between villages is often dangerous: bandits have been known to prey on defenseless travelers and rich caravans.
 Because gaians rely so heavily on inter-village trade, finding work as a caravan guard is a good way for the young and strong to earn some money and establish their reputation.